AlvioRomano/ARCyberSec75/README.md

 detected, they are recorded in a comprehensive log file (comp_log.txt) for further analysis.

-# ⚠️ THIS SCRIPT IS NOT INTENDED FOR REAL LIFE WORK!!
+# ⚠️ THE PURPOSE OF THIS SCRIPT!

-It is simply an idea of how we can Monitor Log Files.
+This scrit is intended simply as an idea of how one can Monitor Log FIles.
+NOT for Use in a Security Environment / Workplace!

 # FEATURES